 The difference between EIPs for storage and EIPs for transport

 Compared to storage EIPs, transport-oriented signs require additional information fields – while a warehouse worker may have access to a chemical’s safety data sheet (SDS), many drivers won’t.

 In fact, for some drivers, chemicals may not be their regular cargo at all – they may have absolutely no idea what to do!

-To account for this, transport emergency information panels (and transport-oriented signs in general) add additional information such as contact details for the manufacturer of the chemical in lieu of an SDS.
+To account for this, transport emergency information panels (and transport-oriented signs in general) and dangerous goods signs and labels add additional information such as contact details for the manufacturer of the chemical in lieu of an SDS.

 Other ways to keep your drivers safe